Lead Opinion

 The Rule applies because Lonchar’s petition is a “delayed petition.”
 And the language of the Rule requires, as a condition of dismissal, a finding of “prejudice,” which the District Court was not asked to, and did not, make.
 (Because the State specifically disavows reliance upon Rule 9(a), we do not consider what would constitute sufficient “prejudice”

 Fourth, contrary to the Court of Appeals’ view, we do not believe that this Court, in Gomez v.
 United States Dist.
-Court for Northern Dist. of Cal., 503 U. S. 653 (1992), authorized ad hoc equitable departures from the Habeas Corpus Rules.
-The Court of Appeаls relied heavily on the statement:
+Court for Northern Dist. of Cal.,

-“Even if we were to assume, however, that Harris could avoid the application of McCleskey to bar his claim, we would not consider it on the merits.
-Whether his claim is framed as a habeas petition or as a [
+*329 “Even if we were to assume, however, that Harris could avoid the application of McCleskey to bar his claim, we would not consider it on the merits.
+Whether his сlaim is framed as a habeas petition or as a [42 U. S. C.] § 1983 action, Harris seeks an equitable remedy.”
+Id., at 653-654.

 Fifth, the fact that Lonchar filed his petition at the “eleventh hour” does not lead to a different conclusion.
 We recognize that the Court in Gomez said that “[a] court may consider the last-minute nature of an application to stay execution in deciding whether to grant equitable relief.”
-503 U. S., at 654.
-And this Court has made similar statements in other cases.
-See, e. g., Sawyer v.
-Whitley, 505 U. S. 333, 341, n.
-7 (1992) (judge may resolve doubts against petitioners who “delay their filings until the last minute with a view to obtaining a stay because the district court will lack

 Indeed, to try to devise some sensible way of supplementing first federal habeas petition rules with ad hoc equitable devices would prove difficult.
 As we discussed, supra, at 324, the interest in permitting federal habeas review of a first petition is quite strong.
 And, given the importance of a first federal habeas petition, it is particularly important that any rule that would deprive inmates of all access to the writ should be both clear and fair.
-As two prominent bodies charged with developing proposals for habeas law reform have pointed out, developing fair and effective rules to minimize the harms created by last-minute petitions in capital cases is quite complicated, requiring consideration of issues such as the State‘s control over setting execution dates, the time needed to exhaust state remedies, the common practice of substituting specialized capital counsel for habeas, and the time needed by habeas counsel to investigate claims, some of which (such as ineffective assistance of counsel) often cannot be raised on direct appeal.
-See ABA Report 26-29, 114-134; id., at 29 (“In a system of review that employs artificial execution dates as a catalyst, there are many eleventh hours and many last minutes, because, if the petitioner does not seek a stay of еxecution at
+As two prominent bodies charged with developing proposals for habeas law reform have pointed out, developing fair and effective rules to minimize the harms created by last-minute petitions in capital cases is quite complicated, requiring consideration of issues such as the State’s control over setting execution dates, the time needed to exhaust state remedies, the common practice of substituting specialized capital counsel for habeas, and the time needed by habeas counsel to investigate claims, some of which (such as ineffective assistance of counsel) often cannot be raised on direct appeal.
+See ABA Report 26-29, 114-134; id., at 29 (“In a system of review that employs artificial execution dates as a catalyst, there are many eleventh hours and many last minutes, because, if the petitioner does not seek a stay of execution at

-Sixth, the special circumstances in this case—other than delay—do not warrant a different result.
-The earlier habeas petitions brought by Lonchar‘s sister and brother are beside the point.
+Sixth, the special circumstances in this case — other than delay — do not warrant a different result.
+The earlier ha-beas petitions brought by Lonchar’s sister and brother are beside the point.
 Lonchar did not assert his claims in those proceedings, nor did he conspire with his siblings to delay his execution.
 To the contrary, he opposed their petitions and prevailed in his opposition.
 See App.
 22, 35, 48.
-These “next friend” petitions neither aggravate nor mitigate Lonchar‘s delay in filing his own petition during those six years.
+These “next friend” petitions neither aggravate nor mitigate Lonchar’s delay in filing his own petition during those six years.

-Lonchar‘s filing and later withdrawal of his own state habeas petition would seem similarly beside the point.
+Lonchar’s filing and later withdrawal of his own state habeas petition would seem similarly beside the point.
 At most, the assertion and withdrawal of that petition would create a potential ground for a state-law procedural bar to a second state petition, which, in certain circumstances, might also prevent litigation of similar claims in federal court.
-See Coleman, 501 U. S., at 729-732.
-The State (despite its apparent agreement to Lonchar‘s withdrawal of the state petition “without prejudice,” see App.
-34, 161-163) has asserted just such a bar.
-It is free to litigate the matter on remand.
+See Coleman,

 Nor do we believe that Lonchar’s motive for filing this federal habeas petition can make a critical difference.
 Lonchar